petercoles/Multilingual-Country-List/readme.md

 ## Introduction

 I've lost count of the number of time that I've carefully edited a list of 250 of so countries to create the data needed for a select field on a form - and that's just for one language.
-This thin Laravel wrapper around the awesome country-list package, consigns that tedious task to the trash bin of history.
+This thin Laravel wrapper around [Umpirsky's awesome country-list package](https://github.com/umpirsky/country-list), consigns that tedious task and ongoing maintenance of those lists to the trash bin of history.

 The package provides easy access, through a simple API, to country names in an enormously large number of language and locale settings, together with their ISO-3166 alpha-2 two-letter country codes.